 The designated farms contained in the 2008 Sherwood Forest- Explorer Map has been divided into four quadrants.

-Ideally we would like to contact the occupants of each farm on the 2008 detail.
-From them we would like to ascertain as much information as they are willing to divulge, particularly the following points:
+Ideally, should current occupants of each farm wish to add any details, we would like to ascertain as much information as they are willing to divulge, particularly the following points:

 1. How long have they had the farm?